‹ Back to Insights

 • Gas flowrate

-When implementing plasma treatment into manufacturing operations, it is important to understand whether the plasma treatment is achieving the intended goal.
+When implementing plasma treatment into manufacturing operations, it is important to understand whether it achieves the intended goal.
 An objective method to quantify the effectiveness of the plasma treatments is required.

-Digital surface inspection equipment provides rapid water contact angle (WCA) measurements that equip businesses with an objective, quantifiable method for determining the chemical cleanliness and consistency of the top few molecular layers of a surface.
+Digital surface inspection equipment provides rapid water contact angle (WCA) measurements that equip businesses with an objective, quantifiable method for determining the chemical cleanliness and consistency of a surface's top few molecular layers.
 This makes WCA measurements ideal for confirming the state of your surface both prior to and after treatment.
-This allows for the adjustment of parameters like the duration and power of plasma treatment to make sure the intended outcomes of your plasma treatment are achieved.
+This allows for adjusting parameters like the duration and power of plasma treatment to ensure the intended outcomes of your plasma treatment are achieved.
 WCA data also helps ensure that plasma equipment is running at peak performance - which helps protect investments in plasma equipment.
 This type of digital surface inspection equipment provides immediate access to meaningful data about material surfaces and allows full control of plasma treatment processes.

 Why Do We Have So Many Plasma Units in the Surface Lab at Brighton Science?